 www.txabusehotline.org or call 800-252-5400

-In 2011, the Montgomery County District Attorney’s Office created the Domestic Violence Unit of the Special Victims Division.
+In 2011, the Montgomery County District Attorney’s Office created the Domestic Violence Division.
 By creating a specialty division, survivors of Domestic Violence typically receive more specialized attention from prosecutors and Victim Assistance Coordinators who only work Domestic Violence cases.
 The court handles Class A misdemeanor and certain felony ‘Assault Causes Bodily Injury’ cases involving dating violence based on the specialized needs and concerns that are found in such cases.
-With the help of our local judges, court staff and jail, these cases are funneled into a special docket which allows the cases to come before a Judge more quickly, allows quicker and more personal interaction with the prosecutor assigned to the case and typically the cases are resolved much more quickly than cases found on a normal docket.
+With the help of our local judges, court staff and jail, these cases are funneled into special dockets which allows the cases to come before a Judge more quickly, allows quicker and more personal interaction with the prosecutor assigned to the case and typically the cases are resolved much more quickly than cases found on a normal docket.
 Family Violence situations can be quite dangerous for those living with it.
+Our office also partners with the Montgomery County Women's Center through a Domestic Violence Collaboration for Outreach & Advocacy Program (DV-COAP).
+This partnership focuses on increased education, communication, investigation, and prosecution.
 Please contact your local law enforcement agency should you or someone you know need help.

 Montgomery County District Attorney’s Internet Crimes Against Children Division (ICAC) was created to be the first line of defense for children who may be sexually exploited online.
 The investigators and prosecutors assigned to this division have undergone extensive training in the investigation and prosecution of internet crimes that occur to children.
 The division is part of a national network that consists of sixty-one coordinated local task forces and nearly 3,000 local and regional affiliated agencies.
 The focus is on proactive and reactive investigations, forensic examinations, prosecutions and community education.
 The division investigates crimes such as Online Solicitation of a Minor, Promotion and Possession of Child Pornography, Sexual Performance of a Child, Human Trafficking, and other similar crimes.
 The District Attorney ICAC Division offices a forensic lab for the U.S. Department of Homeland Security to assist in the forensic examination of electronic devices.
 The division is affiliated with Houston Metro Internet Crimes Against Children and consists of investigators from Conroe Police Department, Montgomery County Constable’s PCT 1 and 2, and the District Attorney’s Office.